-- Ashton Court will be 'open' at all times.
+- times.
 However, the passageways/ ginnels that provide pedestrian access to neighbouring courts will have a lockable gates that will only restrict non-resident access between the hours of 9pm to 7am. - Please see the Security section for more information.

 Figure 6.91: Ground Floor Layout of Ashton Court.